 - The following stages are used for both favorable histology and anaplastic Wilms tumors:

-For Wilms tumor, the stage is determined during the initial surgery and with the results from imaging tests.
-The following imaging tests may be done to see if cancer has spread to other places in the body:
+The following tests may be done to see if cancer has spread to other places in the body:

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, such as the abdomen, pelvis, chest, and brain, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.